-Almetta Parker, a military spouse for over 25 years, comments that she has always been hesitant about updating her resume because of a fragmented work history.
+Almetta Parker, a military spouse for more than 25 years, comments that she has always been hesitant about updating her resume because of a fragmented work history.
 She says, "I just didn't feel confident about sharing my experiences, because they weren't relevant."
 Whether a military spouse is changing careers or getting ready for his/her next job search, updating a resume is at the top of their to-do list.

 The resume is a seemingly simple document that is meant to share relevant skills and experiences with prospective employers and network contacts.
 Although each of you will determine individually exactly how to tackle your resume, here are some tips to make the experience of drafting your disjointed work history a more positive experience for you.
 Dottie Frazier, a military spouse for 9 years, says, "Even though I don't like it, I know that a well written resume can increase my salary potential."